Skip to content

 In homage to Plato’s Republic, humankind’s first systematic attempt to derive political philosophy from metaphysics.

-Twenty-four hundred years ago, in the Republic, Plato did something unprecedented: starting from the metaphysical questions “What is the Good?
-What is Truth?
-What is Justice?” he systematically derived an entire political philosophy, including an educational system, a division of labor, and a power structure.
-Before him, political discussion was practical (How do you win wars?
-How do you govern a city-state?).
-Plato was the first to say: the foundation of politics lies in metaphysics.
-Your understanding of “reality” determines your understanding of “the good society.”
+Twenty-four hundred years ago, in the Republic, Plato did something unprecedented: starting from the metaphysical questions of the Good, the True, and the Just, he systematically derived a whole political philosophy, an educational system, a division of labor, a structure of power.
+Before him, political discussion was practical, how to win wars, how to govern a city.
+Plato was the first to declare that the foundation of politics lies in metaphysics: your understanding of reality determines your understanding of the good society.
+The Tao of Lucidity shares that structural ambition, deriving power, justice, freedom, and democracy from Tao, Pattern, Mystery, and lucidity.
+But one metaphysical divergence, T1 (complete lucidity is unattainable), carries us to a fundamentally different destination.

 Five Touchstones